 With its huge reach, low ad avoidance, and ability to reach people at relevant times, radio is a strong call to action medium.
 The Driving Response microsite demonstrates radio’s ability to drive response – either as a true direct response medium e.g. “go to this website now”; or more subtly as an indirect response medium used to reach out to listeners to give them new information or stir their interest in an offer.
 See more.

 Radio is a fantastic medium for local advertisers as it allows them to reach out to the local community in a highly targeted and cost effective way.
-If you’re trying to understand how radio can help grow your brand or you work for a radio station and are in conversations with a local advertiser, the material contained on our Local Advertiser Microsite can help explain just how effective radio advertising can be.
-See more.
+If you’re trying to understand how radio can help grow your brand or you work for a radio station and are in conversations with a local advertiser, the material contained on our Backing Brilliant Business hub can help explain just how effective radio advertising can be.
+With a step-by-step guide to getting on air the hub also features a tool for businesses to contact local stations in the area the’d like to advertise.

 Radio is a fantastic medium for B2B advertisers – allowing you to reach target audience at key times across the working day and remain cost effective in the process.
 Our B2B microsite can give you a deeper understanding of how radio can help grow your brand – or if you work for a radio station and are in conversations with a B2B advertiser – the material contained in this section can help you demonstrate how effective radio advertising can be and how you can exploit its full potential.
 See more.

-Top media agency, creative agency?
-The Top 20 Radio Spenders webpage is updated every month and shows the top spenders on radio from Planning, Creative and Buying agencies.
-As well as the top Advertisers and Procuct Categories in the radio sector.
+The Top 20 Radio Spenders webpage is updated every month and shows the top spenders on radio from Planning, Creative and Buying agencies as well as the top Advertisers and Product Categories.
 These figures have been calculated using the Historic agency list from Nielsen Media Research.

 Please upload your scripts in the normal way onto our online script submission site and then click on the tab which reads “Fast Track Selected Scripts”.